Day Treatment Summer Program (May – August)

 CHNK’s Day Treatment program provides therapeutic, academic services to elementary school age youth in Northern Kentucky.
 Students in the program struggle to navigate a traditional classroom environment due to mental health barriers.
 This approach to education creates an environment in which these students can better manage anxiety, impulse control, and other behavioral disorders while still engaging in learning.
 Services are offered in partnership with Covington Independent Public Schools (CIPS).

-On any given day, up to ten (10) elementary school students attend class in a dedicated building on CHNK’s Devou Park campus.
+On any given day, up to 14 elementary school students attend class in a dedicated building on CHNK’s Devou Park campus.
 A full-time CIPS elementary teacher and teacher’s assistant educate the students using a curriculum that meets Kentucky education standards.

-A full-time CHNK therapist, case manager, and treatment specialist complement the academic services with behavioral health services.
+Two full-time CHNK therapists and two treatment specialists complement the academic services with behavioral health services.
 This includes teaching students the skills needed to self-regulate their emotions and behaviors.

 Therapeutic Day School